azstack/JavaScript-SDK/README.md

 > width: width of sticker

 > height: height of sticker

+> callback: after request to server and get data, function will be called

 # 19. azSendMessageReport:
 Report that message has receive chat message 1 - 1